framedsc/Sitesource/markdown/GeneralGuides/how-to-fix-color-banding.md

 You want to look for the one that chaiNNer recommends due to the integrated Python, which can be seen when you click on the PyTorch (6 packages) dropdown menu.
 The recommended version right now is 2.1.2+cu121, so the one you need to find/download is `torch-2.1.2+cu121-cp311-cp311-win_amd64.whl`. **CP311** correlates to a Python version, and the one that chaiNNer is currently using is version 3.11.
 This might change in the future, but the process stays the same.
 The download size is around two gigabytes.

 Open CMD (C:\Users\YOUR-PC-NAME->) and paste this command `%appdata%\chaiNNer\python\python\python.exe -m pip install`.
 Now drag and drop the `torch.wml` file that you downloaded into CMD and the path will be created.
 Simply press ENTER and wait for process to finish.
 If everything goes well you will get the message **Successfully installed torch-2.1.2+cu121**.
-After that restart chaiNNer and go back to dependencies window to install rest of PyTorch packages which are around 3 megabytes only.
+After that restart chaiNNer and go back to dependencies window to install the rest of PyTorch packages which are around 3 megabytes only.
 Torch is the biggest file of all.

-**Downloading debanding models**
+### Downloading debanding models

 All the debanding models can be find [here](https://openmodeldb.info/?t=debanding).
 Test only x1 models because we don't want to upscale our image x2 or above.

-**Setting up the nodes**
+### Setting up the nodes

 chaiNNer has a node system similar to those found in software like Blender or Unreal Engine.
 Essentially, we need to connect the nodes and run the task.
 Luckily, in chaiNNer, all we have to do is connect the nodes and run the task.